Growing Pains - Are They Normal?

 What can I do to stop my child getting growing pains?

 To reduce or stop growing pains, Physio can play a key role.
 Also Physio can provide you and your child with methods to manage the pain when it does occur.
-Some methods include, stretches and massage techniques.
+Some methods include, stretches, massage techniques, heat (e.g. have a hot shower) and if it's really bad, you can take the recommended dose of Panadol.

 Children’s pains can sometimes be missed for other more serious conditions like, Osgood Schlatters, Severs Disease and Perthes Disease.